jefflund/archive/README.md

 * conway - demonstrates 2d arrays, but only runs in unix (similar to lab 6)
 * cards - illustrates a shuffle (useful for lab 7)
 * lisp - silly example illustrating something you could not do without pointers
+* greeter - overdone hello world to demo basics of classes